carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ## Caveats

-### Probabilistic techniques will not stop attacks
+### Probabilistic techniques likely cannot stop attacks

 It's expected that probabilistic techniques that can be applied at the language level are attackable.
 However, more than just saying that attacks will get